namannehra/flipping-pages/README.md

 ## Warning

-Turning by swiping is only supported in browsers that suppoet pointer events.
+Turning by swiping is only supported in browsers that support pointer events.
 [Check support](https://caniuse.com/#feat=pointer)

 ## Installation